L.A. Times: Migrants 'Typically' Don't Cut Americans' Wages

 But there is overwhelming evidence that migrants typically displace Americans and lower wages, according to a long list of establishment people and groups.

-The admissions come from independent academics, the National Academies of Science, the Congressional Budget Office, executives, The Economist, more academics, the New York Times, the New York Times again, state officials, unions, more business executives, lobbyists, employees, the Wall Street Journal, federal economists, Goldman Sachs, oil drillers, the Bank of Ireland, Wall Street analysts, fired professionals, legislators, the CEO of the U.S. Chamber of Commerce, 2015 Bernie Sanders, the Wall Street Journal’s editorial board, construction workers, New York Times subscribers, a former Treasury Secretary, a New York Times columnist, a Bloomberg columnist, author Barack Obama, President Barack Obama, and the Business Roundtable.
+The admissions come from independent academics, the National Academies of Science, the Congressional Budget Office, executives, The Economist, more academics, the New York Times, the New York Times again, state officials, unions, more business executives, lobbyists, employees, the Wall Street Journal, federal economists, Goldman Sachs, oil drillers, the Bank of Ireland, Wall Street analysts, fired professionals, legislators, the CEO of the U.S. Chamber of Commerce, 2015 Bernie Sanders, the Wall Street Journal’s editorial board, construction workers, New York Times subscribers, a former Treasury secretary, a New York Times columnist, a Bloomberg columnist, author Barack Obama, President Barack Obama, and the Business Roundtable.

-The arrival of migrants also reduces corporate investment in the labor-saving machines which allows Americans to do more — and earn more — each workday.
+The arrival of migrants also reduces corporate investment in the labor-saving machines, which allows Americans to do more — and earn more — each workday.

 At the same time, migration also does expand the economy by delivering more consumers to Walmart, more renters to landlords, and more homebuyers to the construction, mortgage, and furniture industries.
-That’s good news for stock-market investors, CEOs waiting for bonuses, and the U.S. legislators who get to spend the extra tax receipts.
+That’s good news for stock market investors, CEOs waiting for bonuses, and the U.S. legislators who get to spend the extra tax receipts.

 But the expanded supply of new migrants also cuts Americans’ disposable wages by inflating housing costs for buyers.
 That reality is recognized by investor groups who are urging more immigration.
 For example, the Economic Innovation Group says: